 If you have applications that are running classic/legacy ASP.NET web forms, odds are you’re best off staying on that platform.
 Microsoft is continuing to invest in web forms and is shipping new features.
 There are ways to improve the quality of your web forms code, including injecting dependencies to reduce coupling in your codebehind files, but moving to ASP.NET Core MVC will be as much of an undertaking as moving to ASP.NET MVC 5 (or 4/3/2/1) would be.
 What’s worse, you could run your web forms pages side-by-side with MVC 5, but that’s not an option on ASP.NET Core MVC.
 I recommend remaining on Web Forms until the app is worth replacing entirely.
 If it’s very heavy on data entry, it’s likely a rewrite would involve using a SPA-style app with much more client-side code and a framework like Angular 2 or React, with the server side mostly consisting of API calls.

 Although Visual Studio is a great tool that I highly recommend, it’s not free (except for Community Edition, which *is* free and can be used for a lot of things), and it only runs on Windows (there is a VS for Mac, but it’s a different app).
-If you’d rather not spend the money on VS, or if your team prefers lighter-weight tools (or non-Windows dev machines), .NET Core make make more sense for your team.
+If you’d rather not spend the money on VS, or if your team prefers lighter-weight tools (or non-Windows dev machines), .NET Core may make more sense for your team.
 You can run Visual Studio Code on Mac and Linux (as well as Windows), and the dotnet CLI tools provide a very productive experience across each of these platforms.

 Obviously your mileage may vary and there are many factors that play into the decision about whether and when to upgrade to a new application platform.
 And of course ASP.NET Core isn’t the only option available – there are plenty of other web frameworks you could build your next app on.
 However, the subject of this article is ASP.NET Core, which I’ve had the dubious pleasure of working with over the last two years as a Microsoft MVP, Insider, and contractor.
 I’ve written a great deal of the official ASP.NET Core documentation and I currently mentor a number of clients as they make this transition (contact me if your team needs some training or you’d like a review of your application).
 I do not recommend upgrading to a new application framework just because it’s new and shiny.
 There should be measurable benefits to the business and/or the application’s users that justify the time, effort, and risk involved in such a move.
 I hope I’ve helped outline some of the considerations that should go into making such a decision.